 Try these indoor active games to get everyone’s step count up.

-You can do a yoga workout on YouTube at home, learn a new yoga pose each day, or master a more challenging pose depending on your yoga skills!
+Why not learn a new yoga pose each day or master a more challenging pose depending on your yoga skills?
+Start with this simple yoga pose.

-Claire says, “There is so much to pay attention to all around us, all the time.
-Even in a city I can enjoy singing blackbirds and starlings, magnolia trees in full bloom and even winter bumblebees.
-So, look up or out of the window and take notice of all the beautiful and wonderful things everywhere.”
+You can also reset and be in the moment by observing nature.
+Even in a city, you can enjoy listening to the singing of blackbirds and starlings, see magnolia trees in full bloom and even winter bumblebees.
+So, look up or out of the window and take notice of all the beautiful and wonderful things everywhere.

 Learn about British trees – learn about a new one every day.